Exchange Student Travel to Canada Info

 - a valid credit card to pay with.

 The fee for a Visitor Visa is $100 (Canadien).

 From there, continue to fill out the various forms, get photos, and get the payment addressed.
 There is an option to pay on the internet and submit your receipt along with the other paperwork.

-*** NOTE *** As of September 2013, some countries (30 as of June 2014) will require biometric information (fingerprints) to be included as part of te application process.
+*** NOTE *** As of jULY 2018, some countries will require biometric information (fingerprints) to be included as part of te application process.
 The fee for this is an additional $85.
 See what countries are in scope and additional details in the "Biometric" link below.